 where:-

-TIC is the Terminal Infrastructure Charge for that Financial Year calculated at Schedule C, Part A, Section 3;
+TIC is the Terminal Infrastructure Charge in respect of the Existing Terminal or Differentiated Expansion (as relevant) for that Financial Year calculated at Schedule C, Part A, Section 3;

-TSu is the actual tonnes of coal shipped through the Terminal by a RTAHu during the Financial Year that are Reference Tonnage or Excess Tonnage; and
+TSu is the actual tonnes of coal shipped through the Terminal by a RTAHu during the Financial Year that are Reference Tonnage or Excess Tonnage in respect of the Existing Terminal or Differentiated Expansion (as relevant); and

-RTu is the Reference Tonnage for the RTAHu for the Financial Year.
+RTu is the Reference Tonnage for the RTAHu in respect of the Existing Terminal or Differentiated Expansion (as relevant) for the Financial Year.

-Where a Review Event occurs after 1 July in a Financial Year, the Excess Charge (if any) payable by each RTAHu (ECu) shall be calculated as follows:-
+Where a Review Event occurs after 1 July in a Financial Year, the Excess Charge (if any) payable by each RTAHu (ECu) in respect of the Existing Terminal or Differentiated Expansion (as relevant) shall be calculated as follows:-

 where:-

-TICA is the annualised Terminal Infrastructure Charge for that Financial Year calculated at Schedule C, Part B, Section 6;
+TICA is the annualised Terminal Infrastructure Charge in respect of the Existing Terminal or Differentiated Expansion (as relevant) for that Financial Year calculated at Schedule C, Part B, Section 6;

-TSu is the actual tonnes of coal shipped through the Terminal by a RTAHu during the Financial Year that are Reference Tonnage or Excess Tonnage; and
+TSu is the actual tonnes of coal shipped through the Terminal by a RTAHu during the Financial Year that are Reference Tonnage or Excess Tonnage in respect of the Existing Terminal or Differentiated Expansion (as relevant); and

-RTu is the Reference Tonnage for the RTAHu for the Financial Year.
+RTu is the Reference Tonnage for the RTAHu in respect of the Existing Terminal or Differentiated Expansion (as relevant) for the Financial Year.

 Increment

-If the Reference Tonnage Handled for all Access Holders plus the Excess Tonnage Handled for all Access Holders in a Financial Year exceeds the Aggregate Reference Tonnage (Over-shipment), DBCT Management will initially hold (or be entitled to hold – if it is has not actually been paid the relevant amount) a portion of the revenue attributable to the Over-shipment of up to and including 2% of the Revenue Cap (the Provisional Increment) calculated in accordance with Sub-Section 4(b) below.
+If the Reference Tonnage Handled for all Access Holders plus the Excess Tonnage Handled for all Access Holders in respect of the Existing Terminal or Differentiated Expansion (as relevant) in a Financial Year exceeds the Aggregate Reference Tonnage in respect of the Existing Terminal or Differentiated Expansion (as relevant) (Over-shipment), DBCT Management will initially hold (or be entitled to hold – if it is has not actually been paid the relevant amount) a portion of the revenue attributable to the Over-shipment of up to and including 2% of the relevant Revenue Cap (the Provisional Increment) calculated in accordance with Sub-Section 4(b) below.

 Where:-